CLICK HERE TO CONTACT US NOW !!!

 (amended 2000/09/01)

-(a) the applicant holds a valid pilot licence; and
+(a) the applicant holds a valid pilot license; and

 (amended 2000/09/01)